arthurdysart/ChargeTracker/README.md

 | Plotly Dash            |   1   | Displays aggregate battery metrics in near real-time GUI                         |
 | Insight Pegasus        |   1   | Automates deployment of AWS EC2 instances (1 control node)                       |

 To optimize data input, the Kafka topic is organized into 6 partitions.
-Each of 3 Spark Streaming workers consume raw measurement data from 2 partitions, and execute MapReduce tasks to calculate battery metrics.
+All 3 Spark Streaming workers consume raw measurement data from 2 unique partitions, and execute MapReduce tasks to calculate battery metrics.
 The Cassandra database is distributed across an odd number of nodes to enable majority voting, in the case of network downtime, as part of the gossip protcol:

 ![Node distribution is optimized for parallel tasks](https://s3.amazonaws.com/arthur-dysart-github-media/chargetracker/cluster_design.png)